K in Five: What We Heard

 Two priorities resonated with groups of stakeholders – career preparation for students and creating an inclusive and supportive campus.

-- March 2018: Strategic Plan presented to the Board of Trustees for approval.
+In March 2018, the Strategic Plan will be presented to the Board of Trustees for approval.